jxtngx/NeMo-lab/.models/tuned/README.md

-tuned checkpoints will get pushed to this directory
+tuned checkpoints will be saved to this directory